naoshibaikyu/superbuddn/test.md

 Hunter: All the more reason for us to get a move on.

-Falling star: Weren't those Kayorei's...?
+Fallingstar: Weren't those Kayorei's...?

 Shinobu: ...
 How would you know?

-Falling star: Uhh...
+Fallingstar: Uhh...
 Let's just go, we're wasting time.

 Hunter: Riiight...